daglyd/Computational_Physics/project_2/README.md

 Build and run
 -------------
-On linux run the makefile with command: make all\n This will compile, link and run the c++ program, make the directories for Data and Figures, install python dependencies and run two jupyter notebooks from the commandline producing the figures for the report.
+On linux run the makefile with command: make all\
+This will compile, link and run the c++ program, make the directories for Data and Figures, install python dependencies and run two jupyter notebooks from the commandline producing the figures for the report.